What is the power query?

 It allows you to set up a query once and then reuse it with a simple refresh.
 It’s also pretty powerful.
 Power Query can import and clean millions of rows into the data model for analysis after.
-The user interface is intuitive and well laid out so it’s really easy to pick up.
+The user interface is intuitive and well laid out, so it’s straightforward to pick up.

 If you want to edit or write your own M code, you certainly can, but you don’t need to.
 In upcoming posts, I will write about M code and the best way to use it !!!